Diabetes and Foot Complications

 • Peripheral Neuropathy (nerve damage leading to sensation loss or chronic pain)

-• Peripheral Arterial Disease (narrowed or blocked arteries reducing blood flow)
+• Peripheral Arterial Disease (PAD) (narrowed or blocked arteries reducing blood flow)

-Even minor injuries can rapidly become serious and life-threatening to the limb, making foot complications the leading cause of hospital admission for people with diabetes.
+Even minor or seemingly trivial injuries can sometimes rapidly become serious and limb-threatening, making foot complications the leading cause of hospital admission worldwide for people with diabetes.

 Assessing and Preventing Complications